A couple of days ago I wrote this long article on how to use American Express Membership Rewards points.

 I don’t think this is a benefit for Amex Platinum holders in other countries (except perhaps in France).
 However, Amex Plat cards look very similar, and if you have one issued outside the UK there is a decent chance they will let you in.

-How to earn Club Eurostar points from UK credit cards (August 2021)
+How to get Club Eurostar points and lounge access from UK credit cards (January 2023)

 - The Platinum Card from American Express (review here, apply here) – sign-up bonus of 30,000 Membership Rewards points converts into 2,000 Club Eurostar points.
 Card benefits include Eurostar lounge access.